 Many pupils select PE to help them to study Physiotherapy, Sports Psychology and Biomechanics at University.

 Pupils consistently achieve results above their predicted GCSE grades; 100% achieved a Grade 9-4 in 2019.
 A Level results are also encouraging with 50% of the cohort achieving A* in 2019 and compare well with predictive data as well as results achieved in other subjects.

 Subject Content & Syllabus

 Key Stage 4: At GCSE, the AQA Examination board is followed, which is a linear course.
-GCSE PE is 40% practical, which is assessed internally.
 Typically pupils who are capable sportsmen and women do extremely well in GCSE PE, where they learn about the theoretical side of sport and also have the opportunity to develop their leadership and organisational skills.

 Monitoring & Assessment

 GCSE is assessed in practical activities (40% of course) and two theory exams (60%).
 The practical assessment is made up of three sports, two of which need to be an individual and a team sport with the third being a choice of either.
 In addition, a controlled assessment is carried out in April of Year 11 in a sport of the pupil’s choice.

 BTEC units are assessed by two external exams and two assignments which are internally verified.
 Students receive 12 periods of teaching per fortnight, which will include theoretical lessons, practical lessons and some with feature trips in lesson time or guest speakers.

 Physical Education is a vital area of study that underpins many higher education courses.
 Applications for Physiotherapy, Psychology, Biomechanics, Armed Forces, Teaching, Coaching Education all benefit from having taken Physical Education to at least AS Level.